circuitgraph/circuitgraph/README.md

 In addition to the packages enumerated in `requirements.txt`, there are a few tools you can install to enable additional functionality.

-If you would like to perform simulation you can install [Verilator](https://www.veripool.org/wiki/verilator) which is interfaced with using [PyVerilator](https://github.com/maltanar/pyverilator).
-Note that PyVerilator is a little finicky, and we are looking into better solutions for simulation.

 If you would like to perform synthesis you can install either Cadence Genus or [Yosys](http://www.clifford.at/yosys/).
 If you're going to use Genus, you must provide the path to a synthesis library to use by setting the `CIRCUITGRAPH_GENUS_LIBRARY_PATH` variable.

 ## Contributing